oscarcenteno/api-server-sim/readme.md

 1. Simulate requests and responses for a REST Api server specified as scenarios in Excel files.
 2. Spy on API calls and emails being sent by your backend, so you can verify and use information sent to external systems.
+3. Contract testing
+  * Validate simulation scenarios (requests and responses) against a swagger file
+4. Dynamically create API simulations during your tests
+5. Make your test automation aware of external dependencies:
+  * Spy on calls made
+  * Spy on emails sent

 ## How to use